aronayne/data-engineer-technical-test/README.md

 ## IDE

-If running scripts or tests from an IDE such as PyCharm ensure working directory is set to PROJECT_PARENT_DIR/data-engineer-technical-test/ where PROJECT_PARENT_DIR is the dir project is contained.
+If running scripts or tests from an IDE such as PyCharm ensure working directory is set to PROJECT_PARENT_DIR/data-engineer-technical-test/ where PROJECT_PARENT_DIR is the dir the project is contained.